eldrians/Machine-Learning-Model-Deployment/README.md

 ![image](https://user-images.githubusercontent.com/91566708/202835613-9a746be0-11f0-4a5d-89b5-c37b5d15775b.png)

 we try to get result from evaluate model with 2 different process :
-1. `without`  Hypertuning Paramater,  do simmple linear regression with default parameter.
+1. `without`  Hyperparameter Tuning,  do simmple linear regression with default parameter.
-2. `with` Hypertuning Parameter, do simple linear regression with best model parameter.
+2. `with` Hyperparameter Tuning, do simple linear regression with best model parameter.

 but the conclusion that we get there is no difference so whether or not using hyperparameters is good.
 The model that was performed by hyperparameter tuning showed no difference in values for MAE, MAPE, and RSME, which means that the use of hyperparameters in this dataset does not have to be done.